 As we finish up first year, I am busy planning the end-of-the-year, inaugural Booth House Original Movies Festival (“The Boothies”).
 My co-artistic director and I are down to the wire wrangling submissions, finishing our own films, and finalizing the venue details.
 In spite of the frantic, last-minute shuffling, we pull it off.
 The videos play, attendees applaud, and everyone receives a paper plate award.
 In fact, after my first year, “The Boothies” has gone on to become an established Booth House tradition, adding live musical events and receiving great numbers of film submissions.

 Booth remained central to my college experience in my second year, and beyond.
 I continued to play IM sports with Booth, picked apples at an orchard in Indiana, saw the Chicago Symphony Orchestra performance, and made wacky videos for the Scavenger Hunt--a four-day contest when UChicago students locate objects (like a tiny fiddler crab), build things (like nuclear reactors), and embarrass themselves in offbeat performances (like my singing/ acting in a music video as a 14-year-old Adele who sings her journal).

 The memories and friends I’ve made through Booth have been central to my time at UChicago.
-As I finish my fourth year, I know that the sorting hat “chose” right (thank you UChicago Housing).
+As I finish my fourth year, I know that the sorting hat “chose” right (thank you UChicago Housing & Residence Life).
 Booth House really is the best house on campus, but I’m sure you’ll think that of whatever house you live in, too.